Famous Foods in Prague

-Czech Republic has a good food culture and and tourists can eat the best food in Prague which is the country’s capital city.
+The Czech Republic has a good food culture, and tourists can eat the best food in Prague, which is the country’s capital city.
 Prague is known for its beautiful and mesmerizing architecture, but there is more to the city than just the charming buildings, one of which is the delicious and varied cuisine.
 The hearty taste of Prague cuisine is evident in meals such as potato soup (Bramboračka), traditional sauerkraut, fruit pudding as well as apple strudel.
-This city has many sweet, salty and spicy foods that you would you want.
-In Prague, you will definitely find some local food that you like.
+This city has many sweet, salty, and spicy foods that you would want.
+In Prague, you will find some local food that you like.

-If you are looking for a hearty and filling food in Pague, try a grilled sausage (Grilované Klobásy) with a variety of delicious sauces.
+If you are looking for hearty and filling food in Prague, try a grilled sausage (Grilované Klobásy) with a variety of delicious sauces.
 These sausages taste very good on their own or with some condiments.

 The food may be Hungarian in origin, but it has adapted to Czech cuisine and has become a staple of the country.
 Unlike the Hungarian goulash, Guláš is made in the Czech Republic with fewer vegetables and larger pieces of meat.
-In most cases, you get beef and other times locals put chicken to prepare this food.
+In most cases, you get beef, and locals sometimes put chicken to prepare this food.
 In the preparation of Guláš, boiled meat is served along with broth with bread pudding.

-As a budget minded tourists it is worth checking out the top cheap restaurants in Prague.
+As a budget-minded tourist, it is worth checking out the top cheap restaurants in Prague.
 These food spots have a lot of tasty food to offer that will not break the bank.
 Also, you get to taste the heart and soul of Czech Republic cuisine as well.